Suyog7130/ewha/tutorials/03_cnn_mnist.md

 - Keep the same **batch size** and **epochs** when comparing speed.
 - For reproducibility, set `numpy` and framework seeds if you need bitwise‑stable results.
-- To try your CNN on **Fashion‑MNIST**, change the dataset imports — the rest of the code stays the same.
+- To try your CNN on **Fashion‑MNIST** dataset, change the dataset imports, the rest of the code stays the same.

 Enjoy!